Frequently Asked Questions

 - Examples of where your valuation would be amended include:

 - a new room has been added; or

 - The Town usually receives the interim valuations from the Valuer General within 1-2 months of the completion of the addition.
 Delays longer than this may occur due to Landgate work volume.

 - Property owners have an obligation to ensure the Town has the correct address for the service of rates notices.

-- Change of address detials can be sent to the Town:
+- Change of address details can be sent to the Town: